 We are members of the British Kendo Association (BKA) therefore our members are insured against accidents during kendo-related activities.

-Konami Dojo is a child-friendly dojo.
+Konami Dojo is a new starter dojo and open to every adults.
 Our coaches hold clear CRB (DBS) with some holding coaching certificates provided by the BKA.
-Any other paperwork and procedure regarding child protection policy, health and safety procedures will follow the guideline specified by the BKA.
+Any other paperwork and procedure regarding protection policy, health and safety procedures will follow the guideline specified by the BKA.

 Please browse our pages and find out more about us.